 Admire classic cars and watch vintage sports cars race at Pittsburgh Vintage Grand Prix.
 See massive dinosaur skeletons, striking gems, ancient Egyptian artifacts, and more at Carnegie Museum of Natural History.
 Explore the beautiful gardens and flower collections at Phipps Conservatory & Botanical Gardens.
 Challenge your golf game by taking on the rolling hills at Bob O’Connor Golf Course.
 Fill your pantry with fresh loaves of Challah Bread and Walnut Raisin Sourdough Bread from Five Points Artisan Bakeshop.
 Watch the talented chefs hand-pull noodles to create dishes like Hot Spicy Wonton Noodles and Braised Beef Noodle Soup at Everyday Noodles.
 Or introduce the kids to authentic ramen with Negi Ramen or Midori Yasai Ramen at Ramen Bar.

 Moving to Pittsburgh?
 Extra Space Storage has self storage facilities throughout Steel City, including locations near Pittsburgh International Airport, Robert Morris University, University of Pittsburgh, and more!
-Find a storage unit near you!
+Find cheap Pittsburgh storage near you!

 Neighborhood statistics from AreaVibes